A health clinic designed to focus on pelvic floor muscles for females, including expectant women and new moms

 How to perform a Kegel exercise

-Why choose Ohio State for childbirth pelvic floor disorders care
+Why choose Ohio State for childbirth pelvic floor dysfunction care

 Our team of experts is trained in postpartum care and dedicated to your full recovery.
 Your treatment will be managed by a urogynecologist who specializes in pelvic muscle, bowel and bladder issues during pregnancy and after delivery.